Schizophrenia Treatment Center for Adolescents Near Dallas, Texas

 Teenagers may show early warning signs, such as a drop in academic performance, changes in social circles, or increasing irritability.
 These symptoms can develop gradually, so paying close attention to behavioral changes is essential for early intervention.

-PHP for Teen Schizophrenia
+PHP for Teens With Schizophrenia

-IOP for Teen Schizophrenia
+IOP for Teens With Schizophrenia

-Outpatient Program for Teen Schizophrenia
+Outpatient Program for Teens With Schizophrenia

 young man sits in dark room struggling with teen anger and needing anger management

-Cognitive Behavioral Therapy (CBT)
+Cognitive-Behavioral Therapy (CBT)

-Cognitive Behavioral Therapy (CBT)
+Cognitive-Behavioral Therapy (CBT)

 Individual Psychotherapy